openedinc/opened-go/README.md

 --
     import "github.com/openedinc/opened-go"

-Package opened provides structures for OpenEd objects such as Resources and
+Package opened provides structures for OpenEd objects such as resources and standards.
-### Standards

 ## Usage